Table of Contents

 Once it has finished and reaches 100%, a dialog box asking you where you would like to save the PDF will appear.
 You will need to rename the file because you already have the file with the same name open and are printing it, but it can be as simple of a change as filename1.pdf.
 At this point, you can try adding the pages into PlanSwift again, and you should be able to bring it in at 200 DPI as normal.

 PDFs Printing Blank

 On occasion when printing (PDF's or traditional prints) they can come out blank.
-You will have the document, but the pages will be completely blank; just white pages.
+You will have the document, but the pages will be completely blank.
 This is easy to fix.
 Under your Control Panel, there is a section for Hardware and Sound and inside that Devices and Printers (to find this easily, search for 'printer' on your computer).